nguyenhaduy/NGP1D1/README.md

 		- Creating and dropping tables (relations) <br />
 		- Inserting, updating, and deleting records in a table <br />
 		- Show content of a table <br />
+		-
+Parser Unit Tests:
+	We are taking multiple test cases to check to see if parsing works.
+	We parse certain commands one by one and have the unit test check to see if the output is equivilent to what we expect If not, Catch will tell us which one has errors
+	We saved some commands in test file so it will make it easier for us to test instead of typing out all the commands.